Visit our Re-post guidelines

 There are words you don't use in medicine today, such as "cure."
 But a remarkable case study in an HIV positive patient treated with black seed extract resulted in a sustained remission, indicating a safe, accessible and affordable alternative to highly toxic antiretroviral HIV drugs may already exist.

 Nigella Sativa, also known as black seed, has been studied for a wide rage of health benefits, but not until recently was it discovered to hold promise against potentially lethal viral infections, including hepatitis C[i] and now HIV.

 This was a remarkable and unexpected observation, described by the researchers as follows:

 "Nigella sativa had been documented to possess many therapeutic functions in medicine but the least expected is sero-reversion in HIV infection which is very rare despite extensive therapy with highly active anti-retroviral therapy (HAART). " [emphasis added]

 Despite its commonplace use as the standard of care for HIV treatment globally, anti-retroviral therapy remains highly controversial, in part because the adverse health effects of the drug class may outstrip those associated with the HIV infection itself.
 This is especially true in cases where the infection was treated "early," having been discovered through routine blood work in asymptomatic and otherwise still healthy patients.
-Drug therapy can also produce selective pressure on the HIV virus to mutate and gain resistance, with the net effect that a stronger, more drug-resistant form of HIV is produced in the body at the same time that the drugs have done severe and even irreversible damage to the patient's immune system.
+Drug therapy can also produce selective pressure on the HIV virus to mutate and gain resistance, with the net effect being that a stronger, more drug-resistant form of HIV is produced in the body at the same time that the drugs have done severe and even irreversible damage to the patient's immune system.

 This is all the more reason why the possibility that an ancient healing food like black seed — which the research shows is generally safe, affordable and accessible — can fight HIV is so exciting.